SHoward-Realm/docs-platform-sh/getting-started-1/ios-quick-start/step-2-adding-partial-sync.md

         navigationItem.leftBarButtonItem = UIBarButtonItem(barButtonSystemItem: .add, target: self, action: #selector(addItemButtonDidClick))
         navigationItem.rightBarButtonItem = UIBarButtonItem(title: "Logout", style: .plain, target: self, action: #selector(logoutButtonDidClick))

-        // In a Partial Sync use case this is where we tell the server we want to
+        // In a Query-based sync use case this is where we tell the server we want to
         // subscribe to a particular query.
         subscription = projects.subscribe(named: "my-projects")